Soddo Gurage people: Language

-The Soddo Gurage language, also known traditionally and locally as Kistanigna, is one of the Gurage languages from the Northern group, which is classified as one of the clusters of South Ethio-Semitic.
+The Soddo language, also known traditionally and locally as Kistanigna, is one of the Gurage languages from the Northern group, which is classified as one of the clusters of South Ethio-Semitic.
 Within the South Ethio-Semitic, it is branched under the Gunnangn Branch of Gurage languages.
-It is not mutually intelligible with any of the West Gurage or East Gurage languages (i.e. Sebat Bet).
-Kistanigna is generally considered closest to Amharic than the other Gurage languages.
-It shares a 76%/90% mutualistic comprehensibility with the closely related Dobi, as well as sharing considerable affinity with the Meskane language.
+It is not generally mutually intelligible with the West Gurage or East Gurage languages, although there are varying degrees of intelligibility with certain dialects/varieties.
+Amongst the Gurage, Kistane is generally considered closest to Amharic.
+It shares a 76/90% mutualistic comprehensibility with the closely related Dobi, as well as sharing considerable affinity with the Meskane language.
 It is also closely related to the now-extinct Gafat language, which was spoken in present-day Welega and Gojjam.